gregsensem/computer-networks-projects---chatting-app/README.md

 # computer-networks-projects---chatting-app
-* This is a course project for modern comeputer network.
-* The project need to implement the client and server components of a text chat application, consists of on chat server and multiple chat clients over TCP connections.
+* The project is to implement the client and server components of a text chat application, which consists of on chat server and multiple chat clients over TCP connections.
-* The app achieves message sending, broadcasting, buffering, statistics and P2P file transfer.
+* The app achieves message sending, broadcasting, buffering, block/unblock, statistics and P2P file transfer.
 * The app is build with vanilla Socket and C++, no other library is used.